openstack/hacking/HACKING.rst

 Imports
 -------

 - Do not import objects, only modules (*)
 - [H301] Do not import more than one module per line (*)
 - [H303] Do not use wildcard ``*`` import (*)
 - [H304] Do not make relative imports
-- [H306] Order your imports by the full module path
+- [H306] Alphabetically order your imports by the full module path.
-- Organize your imports according to the `Import order template`_ and `Real-world Import Order Examples`_ below.
+  Organize your imports according to the `Import order template`_ and `Real-world Import Order Examples`_ below.

 (*) exceptions are: